NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 It launches one provider at a time, and if that provider successfully returns the credentials for the feed, NuGet will not need to invoke the other provider for the same feed.

 ## Drawbacks

-- There is some risk of the `dotnet tool` introducing breaking changes that could negatively impact NuGet.
-If the `dotnet tool` started writing non-executable files into the directory, it would affect how NuGet discovers and runs plugins at runtime.

 - This approach doesn't support the installation of NuGet plugins as a [.NET local tool](https://learn.microsoft.com/en-us/dotnet/core/tools/local-tools-how-to-use).
 The reason for this is that running a local tool requires the invocation of the `dotnet tool run` command.